ridzuan5757/k8s/note/8_yaml_config.md

 However, because we have now updated it with `kubectl apply`, the annotation is now here and we would not get the warning again.

+# Service

+Aside from deploying web service, k8s also capable to deploy API services.

+## Creating a deployment configuration.

+To write deployment from scratch:
+- Create a new YAML configuration file.
+- Add the `apiVersion` and `kind` fields.
+    - The `apiVersion` is `apps/v1`.
+    - The `kind` is `Deployment`.
+- Add a `metadata/name` field.
+This should be the deployment name.
+- Add a `metadata/labels/app` field and set it to be the same as the deployment name.
+This will be used to select the pods that this deployment manages.
+- Add a `spec/replicas` field and set it to `1`.
+We can always cale up to more pods later.
+- Add a `spec/selector/matchLabels/app` field and set it to the deployment name.
+  This should be matching with the label that we set of Step 4.
+- Add a `spec/template/metadata/labels/app` field and set it to the deployment name.
+Again, this should match the label that we set in step 4.
+Labels are important because they are how k8s knows which pods belong to which deployments.
+- Add a `spec/template/spec/containers` field.
+This contains a list of containers that will be deployed.
+    - Note: A hyphen is how we denote a list item in YAML.
+    - Set the `name` of the container.
+    - Set the `image` name.
+This tells the k8s where to download the Docker image from.

+Take a look at the pods that is currently running.
+We should able to see pods for the web service and a pod for the api service.
+However, we might notice that the api pod is not in a `ready` state.
+In fact, it should be stuck in `CrashLoopBackOff` status.

+## Trashing Pods

+One of the most common problem we will run into when working with k8s is pods that keep crashing and restarting.
+This is called `thrashing` and it is usually caused by one of a few things:
+- The application recently had a bug introduced in the latest image version.
+- The application is misconfigured and cannot restart properly.
+- A dependency of the application is misconfigured and the application cannot start properly.
+- The application is trying to use too much memory and being killed by k8s.

+#### `CrashLoopBackoff`

+When a pod's status is `CrashLoopBackoff`, that means the container is crashing (the program is exiting with error code `1`).
+Because k8s is all about building self-healing systems, it will automatically restart the container.
+However, each time it tries to restart the container, if it crashes again, it will wait longer and longer in between restarts.
+That is the reason it is called a `backoff`.